Salted Maple Cold Foam

 Salted Maple Cold Foam Variations

-Cinnamon Maple Cold Foam: Add a pinch of ground cinnamon for extra fall flavor.
+Cinnamon Salted Maple Cold Foam: Add a pinch of ground cinnamon into the milk before frothing for extra fall flavor.
+Or use a small mesh strainer and lightly sprinkle cinnamon over the foam.

-Vanilla Maple Cold Foam: Add ½ teaspoon vanilla extract to enhance the warm and sweet flavor of maple.
+Vanilla Salted Maple Cold Foam: Add ¼ teaspoon vanilla extract to enhance the warm and sweet flavor of maple.

-Pumpkin Maple Cold Foam: Add a pinch of pumpkin pie spice.
+Pumpkin Salted Maple Cold Foam: Add a pinch of pumpkin pie spice.

 RECIPE CARD